weller0246/liferay-portal/modules/sdk/project-templates/project-templates-workspace/src/main/resources/archetype-resources/GETTING_STARTED.markdown

 Set this to false to pull the user's local Docker cache first.
 The default value is true.

 $h4 liferay.workspace.docker.username
-To avoid conflict with DockerHub, set this property to the registered user name on DockerHub.
+To avoid conflicts with DockerHub, set this property to the registered user name on DockerHub.

 $h4 liferay.workspace.docker.user.access.token
 See this page (https://docs.docker.com/docker-hub/access-tokens) on how to generate a Docker access token.